Skip to content

 Davis-Monthan Air Force Base, founded in 1925, is one of the largest employers in Pima County.
 The 355th Wing is the host unit at the base and provides medical, logistical, and operational support to all associate units.
 According to a recent Davis-Monthan Economic Impact Analysis Report, the Base continues to be a major driver for economic prosperity throughout Southern Arizona.
 The report captures key Davis-Monthan economic data regarding employment; annual payroll, expenditures and estimated financial impacts; indirect and direct jobs created; retiree data; and the overall annual economic impact estimate.

-The economic impact of Davis-Monthan Air Force Base included:
+The economic impact of Davis-Monthan Air Force Base in 2023 included:

 • $3 billion overall to the local Tucson economy

-• 19,321 military retirees in the local community with an annual retirement pay of $513.6 million.
+• 13,271 military retirees in the local community with an annual retirement pay of $403.7 million

-• An estimated 7,577 indirect jobs with an approximate annual dollar value of $338.7 million.
+• An estimated 5,473 indirect and induced jobs with an approximate annual dollar value of $1,151.7 million

 source: dm50.org/economic-impact